localstack/localstack.github.io/content/blog/2023-08-31-localstack-has-joined-aws-marketplace-to-streamline-local-cloud-development-testing/index.md

 ## Leveraging LocalStack through AWS Marketplace

-Through LocalStack’s AWS Marketplace integration,, you will get access to our [base emulation layer](https://localstack.cloud/solutions/cloud-emulation/) that offers advanced support for extended AWS services and features, along with [team collaboration features](https://localstack.cloud/solutions/team-collaboration/) through the LocalStack Team edition.
+Through LocalStack’s AWS Marketplace integration, you will get access to our [core emulation layer](https://localstack.cloud/solutions/cloud-emulation/) that offers advanced support for extended AWS services and features, along with [team collaboration features](https://localstack.cloud/solutions/team-collaboration/) through the LocalStack Team edition.

 The LocalStack Team edition delivers a range of features aimed at enhancing your cloud productivity while seamlessly aligning with your existing workflows.
 These features are designed to reduce friction and adapt as your infrastructure & workflows scale, with: